-Magdy Martínez-Solimán is currently UNDP’s Deputy Assistant Administrator and Director ad interim of the Bureau for Development Policy.
+Magdy Martínez-Solimán is UNDP’s Assistant Administrator and Director of the Bureau for Policy and Programme Support.
+Prior to this appointment he was the Deputy Director, Bureau for Development Policy.

 He is a lawyer by training, a former practicing barrister and Assistant Professor of International Law.
 He has worked and written on Political Systems and provided legal counseling in Constitutional and Administrative Law.